 After she received a B.A. in Art from Pitzer College in Claremont, she continued to study math and did post-graduate work at California College of Arts and Crafts, creating a course titled Construction Geometry Via Art.
 She taught this curriculum at the Arts Magnet High School in Oakland, CA and in Altadena at the Waldorf School.

 In 1984, after buying her first Macintosh computer, she further tightened the role and interconnection of art and math via the medium of technology.
 She went back to school again, taking classes at UCLA and Art Center College of Design, to study computer-based graphic design.
 Using her years of education and experience, the artist creates digital art that explores “hidden worlds” within manipulated reflections of flower imagery, using fractal geometry-based software.

-Each piece starts with a single photograph that Hochman Brown manipulates on her computer, importing the image into a modular graphics-synthesizer program where she pulls out specific elements from the photographic imagery, altering layer after layer to create new compositions with kaleidoscopic reflections.
+Karen Hochman Brown creates fantastical explorations on subjects from nature.
+Each artwork starts with a single photograph Hochman Brown manipulates on her computer, importing the image into a modular graphics-synthesizer program where she pulls out specific elements from the photographic imagery, altering layer after layer to create new compositions with kaleidoscopic reflections.

-By operating different functions and formulas–such as polar space, fractal space, assorted modulations, reflections, waves, distortions, symmetry—she identifies, saves, and collects a series of images or “foundlings.”
+By operating different functions and formulas—such as polar space, fractal space, assorted modulations, reflections, waves, distortions, symmetry—she identifies, saves, and collects a series of images or “foundlings.”
 With the foundlings, she masks out areas to reveal the most interesting parts and makes color adjustments.
 Next she stacks the foundlings into multiple layers.
 As the work develops, the artist returns to the modular graphic-synthesizer, creating additional foundlings as needed.
-She is aware to manipulate shadows and lighting on each layer to create an illusion of depth.
-Finally, dots are added for emphasis and direction.
+As a finishing touch, she adjusts shadows and lighting on each layer to enhance the illusion of depth.

 Check it out here.

-Click to download the Karen Hochman Brown’s Curriculum Vitae
+Click to download Karen Hochman Brown’s Curriculum Vitae